tjazerzen/sol-sniper-bot/README.md

 - `RPC_WEBSOCKET_ENDPOINT` - WebSocket RPC endpoint for real-time updates from the Solana network.
 - `COMMITMENT_LEVEL`- The commitment level of transactions (e.g., "finalized" for the highest level of security).

+The transactions are executed on Solana's mainnet-beta network.

 #### Bot

 - `LOG_LEVEL` - Set logging level, e.g., `info`, `debug`, `trace`, etc.
 - `ONE_TOKEN_AT_A_TIME` - Set to `true` to process buying one token at a time.
+- `PRE_LOAD_EXISTING_MARKETS` - Bot will load all existing markets in memory on start.
+- `CACHE_NEW_MARKETS` - Set to `true` to cache new markets.
+  - This option should not be used with public RPC.
+- `TRANSFER_AFTER_PROFIT` - Set to `true` to transfer a portion of the profit to the some other wallet.
+- `TAKE_PROFIT_FEE_PERCENTAGE` - Percentage of profit to transfer to the other wallet.
+- `TAKE_PROFIT_TRANSFER_WALLET_PUBLIC_ADDRESS` - Public address of the wallet to transfer the allocated profit.

+#### Fees

 - `COMPUTE_UNIT_LIMIT` - Compute limit used to calculate fees.
 - `COMPUTE_UNIT_PRICE` - Compute price used to calculate fees.
-- `PRE_LOAD_EXISTING_MARKETS` - Bot will load all existing markets in memory on start.
   - This option should not be used with public RPC.
-- `CACHE_NEW_MARKETS` - Set to `true` to cache new markets.
-  - This option should not be used with public RPC.
-- `TRANSACTION_EXECUTOR` - Set to `dzeki` to use dzeki validation executing transactions, or to anything else not to use it.
-- `CUSTOM_FEE` - If using dzeki executors this value will be used for transaction fees instead of `COMPUTE_UNIT_LIMIT` and `COMPUTE_UNIT_LIMIT`
-  - Minimum value is 0.0001 SOL, but we recommend using 0.006 SOL or above
-  - On top of this fee, minimal solana network fee will be applied

 #### Buy

 - `QUOTE_MINT` - Which pools to snipe, USDC or WSOL.
 - `QUOTE_AMOUNT` - Amount used to buy each new token.
-- `AUTO_BUY_DELAY` - Delay in milliseconds before buying a token.
 - `MAX_BUY_RETRIES` - Maximum number of retries for buying a token.
 - `BUY_SLIPPAGE` - Slippage %

 #### Sell

+**General sell params**

+- `MAX_SELL_RETRIES` - Maximum number of retries for selling a token.
+- `STOP_LOSS` - Percentage loss at which to stop the loss.

+  - Stop loss is calculated based on quote mint.
+  - If you want to disable stop loss, set this to `0`.

+- `SELL_SLIPPAGE` - Slippage %.

+**Auto sell params**

 - `AUTO_SELL` - Set to `true` to enable automatic selling of tokens.
   - If you want to manually sell bought tokens, disable this option.
-- `MAX_SELL_RETRIES` - Maximum number of retries for selling a token.
 - `AUTO_SELL_DELAY` - Delay in milliseconds before auto-selling a token.
-- `PRICE_CHECK_INTERVAL` - Interval in milliseconds for checking the take profit and stop loss conditions.
-  - Set to zero to disable take profit and stop loss.
-- `PRICE_CHECK_DURATION` - Time in milliseconds to wait for stop loss/take profit conditions.

   - If you don't reach profit or loss bot will auto sell after this time.
   - Set to zero to disable take profit and stop loss.

+  **Take profit params**

+- `TAKE_PROFIT` - Whether to take profit after a percentage gain.
+Set to `true` to enable.
+We employ a strategy of selling after two different gain percentages.
-- `TAKE_PROFIT` - Percentage profit at which to take profit.
+- `TAKE_PROFIT_1_AFTER_GAIN` - Percentage gain at which to take the first share of profit.
-  - Take profit is calculated based on quote mint.
+- `TAKE_PROFIT_1_PERCENTAGE` - Percentage of the profit to take after the first gain.
-- `STOP_LOSS` - Percentage loss at which to stop the loss.
+- `TAKE_PROFIT_2_AFTER_GAIN` - Percentage gain at which to take the second share of profit.
-  - Stop loss is calculated based on quote mint.
-- `SELL_SLIPPAGE` - Slippage %.

-#### Snipe list

-- `USE_SNIPE_LIST` - Set to `true` to enable buying only tokens listed in `snipe-list.txt`.
-  - Pool must not exist before the bot starts.
-  - If token can be traded before bot starts nothing will happen.
-Bot will not buy the token.
-- `SNIPE_LIST_REFRESH_INTERVAL` - Interval in milliseconds to refresh the snipe list.
+- `TAKE_PROFIT_2_PERCENTAGE` - Percentage of the profit to take after the second gain.
-  - You can update snipe list while bot is running.
-It will pickup the new changes each time it does refresh.

-Note: When using snipe list filters below will be disabled.

 #### Filters

-- `FILTER_CHECK_INTERVAL` - Interval in milliseconds for checking if pool match the filters.
-  - Set to zero to disable filters.
-- `FILTER_CHECK_DURATION` - Time in milliseconds to wait for pool to match the filters.
-  - If pool doesn't match the filter buy will not happen.
-  - Set to zero to disable filters.
-- `CONSECUTIVE_FILTER_MATCHES` - How many times in a row pool needs to match the filters.
-  - This is useful because when pool is burned (and rugged), other filters may not report the same behavior. eg. pool size may still have old value
 - `CHECK_IF_MUTABLE` - Set to `true` to buy tokens only if their metadata are not mutable.
 - `CHECK_IF_MINT_IS_RENOUNCED` - Set to `true` to buy tokens only if their mint is renounced.
 - `CHECK_IF_FREEZABLE` - Set to `true` to buy tokens only if they are not freezable.